dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 open-source][fish-rewrite], and that's [part of the fun of it][avery-gift].

-But given that we have a limited amount of total effort, where should we be looking at rewriting code in memory safe languagues, how can we apply rewrites effectively, and in what cases do we need to go even _beyond_ compile-time memory safety?
+But given that we have a limited amount of total effort, where should we be looking at rewriting code in memory safe languages, how can we apply rewrites effectively, and in what cases do we need to go even _beyond_ compile-time memory safety?
 And what does this have to do with in-process sandboxes?